Moving into the Vata Season

 Receive the snow as snow, not as an extinguisher.
 Just snow, new sensations on your forest.

-Ritualize the process of recognizing your emotions and cuddling them when they need it.
+Make a ritual out of the process of recognizing your emotions and nurturing them when they need it.
 In the morning when we wake up: how did we wake up? what's present at the start of the day.
 At night before sleeping.
 What moved during the day.
 Weeks, months, seasons,years, relationships, project.
 Every journey produces winds that alter the fire in our inner forest,

-We don't need to be a new us, we are not a goal to be achieved, we are beautiful us, filled with emotions.
+We don't need to be a new or better self, we are not a goal to be achieved, we are beautiful transformative beings.